dqsully/serde-js/README.md

 The feature processor (`parseChars`) is what actually runs the different features on a stack, and it's probably most-complicated code in this project.
 Every stack frame is a list of features, and the processor will try every one until one succeeds, rewinding the character iterator on every retry, or until all of them fail.

 On top of the feature processor run the features themselves, which must be setup ahead-of-time.
-Each feature will parse a different part of the language, and if a feature succeds, it will "visit" the data with the configured visitor and "commit" the processed characters.
+Each feature will parse a different part of the language, and if a feature succeeds, it will "visit" the data with the configured visitor and "commit" the processed characters.
 If it fails, it will return a deferred error message explaining why it failed.

 And the last part is the visitor, whose job it is to consume the parsed data into a certain format.
 Different visitors produce different formats for different capabilities.
 The `NoMetadataVisitor`, for example, ignores all metadata and returns only the real data.